mr-watts/io.mrwatts.fuelinject/Assets/Package/README.md

 Implement `ITickable` if your service needs to do something every frame.
 It is equivalent to `MonoBehaviour.Update`.

+## `IAsyncTickable`

+Implement `IAsyncTickable` if your service needs to do something every frame, and it is async.

+All asynchronous tickables are executed _sequentially_ (i.e. not in parallel) by a `MonoBehaviour` each frame, just like `ITickable` or the Unity `MonoBehaviour` `Update` method.

+If your asynchronous tickable does not finish before the frame ends, until it is done, its returned `Task`:

+-   **Does not block** and operates separately from non-async `ITickable`s.
+-   Because they are not executed in parallel, **blocks** other `IAsyncTickable`s.
+    -   If you don't want this, you can manage tasks yourself in your `TickAsync` method by not `await`ing it, but you will need to `await` them at some point to ensure exceptions propagate correctly.
+-   Uses .NET's default scheduling logic, so **_usually_ doesn't operate on the main thread**.
+    -   If you want to operate on the main thread, you can do so yourself by using a `MainThreadDispatcher` or similar.

 ## `IFixedTickable`

 Implement `ITickable` if your service needs to do something every physics system frame.
 It is equivalent to `MonoBehaviour.FixedUpdate`.